vikrant82/trace_analyzer/analysis_summary.md

 - **How Trace Analyzer is Different:** The tool generates specific, quantitative reports on service-to-service calls and Kafka messaging operations.
     - **Service Calls:** It distinguishes incoming vs. outgoing calls and presents a table of `caller → callee` interactions, including which endpoints were called, the frequency, and the total time spent.
     - **Kafka/Messaging:** It elevates messaging to a first-class citizen, providing a dedicated section that aggregates performance metrics for `producer` and `consumer` operations.
+    - **Trace Hierarchy:** Provides an interactive visual tree representation of the complete request flow with parent-child relationships, accurate timing breakdowns (total time and self-time), and dynamic highlighting to identify bottlenecks.
 - **Benefit:** This is more direct and actionable than a generic service map.
 It provides a quantitative summary of inter-service dependencies and messaging performance, making it easy to spot chatty interactions or slow message handlers.
+The visual hierarchy with adjustable highlighting (5-95% threshold) allows users to quickly identify where time is being spent in the trace execution flow.

 ### 5. Intelligent Filtering for Service Mesh Environments